chevron-down Created with Sketch Beta.

 Message from the Chairs

-We also plan to continue our Roundtable series this year.
-So far, we have presented Roundtables on “Do’s and Don’ts of Oral Argument,” “Do’s and Don’ts of Appellate Brief Writing,” and “Client Relations During An Appeal.”
-The next one in the series will address use of appellate counsel at trial.
-We are looking at dates in November.
-As soon as that is scheduled, we will provide details.
+Our Roundtable series is continuing this year.
+Most recently, in early February we presented an interesting discussion on the use of appellate counsel at trial.
+We plan to present another before the summer.
 Roundtables are non-CLE virtual educational programs that address an array of appellate topics.
 They offer not only information but also a chance for our Committee members to create and present a program.
 Our Young Lawyers Subcommittee is responsible for preparing and presenting Roundtables.
 If you have an idea, a connection with an interesting speaker, or are interested in working with our Young Lawyers on a Roundtable, please let us know.
 We are always looking for opportunities to present more of these to our members throughout the year.

-For the past two years, we have presented CLE webinars on important topics, including the Major Question Doctrine, addressing its potential impact on the future of the Administrative State, and Knowing Your Audience: Effective Advocacy at Every Level, discussing how to present oral argument at trial, intermediate-appellate and highest-court levels.
+For the past two years, we have presented CLE webinars on important topics, including the Major Question Doctrine, addressing its potential impact on the future of the Administrative State, and Knowing Your Audience: Effective Advocacy at Every Level, discussing how to present oral argument at trial, intermediate appellate and highest court levels.
 Both of these are still available on the Litigation Section’s website.
-We plan to offer another webinar in the Spring on recent judicial decisions related to the effect of the Supreme Court’s Harvard decision on DEI initiatives.
+We will offer another webinar in the spring on recent attempts to use the Supreme Court’s Harvard decision to limit DEI efforts.
+The webinar, The Future of DEI Initiatives: The Post SFFA v.
+Harvard Legal Landscape is scheduled for Tuesday, March 25, 2025, from 1 to 2 PM ET.
+This will be another exciting panel moderated by our very own co-Chair Jen.
+You can register now on our website here.
 Registering for these webinars can provide valuable information for your practice and fulfill your CLE requirements at the same time.

 In addition to our programming and conference offerings, we continue to publish articles for the Appellate Practice newsletter.
 The newsletter contains short articles (750 to 2,500 words) on topics of interest to appellate practitioners, both substantive and procedural.
-In a change from prior years, articles will be published monthly on our website before being gathered into the quarterly newsletter.
-Now you have a chance to see a new article every month.
-Back issues you may have missed are also available on the Committee’s web page.
+In a change from prior years, articles are now published monthly on our website before being gathered into the quarterly newsletter.
+You have a chance to see a new article every month.
+Back issues you may have missed are also available on the committee’s web page.
 The newsletter provides dual benefits, keeping our members informed of developments in appellate practice and affording our members, especially young lawyers, an opportunity to publish articles.
 If you would like to see your name in print, please contact our editors, Shaunta or Susan.

-Our web page is the main source of information about the Committee.
-Besides information about Committee activities, the web page provides access to great appellate-specific content, including Sound Advice podcasts and Practice Points.
+Our webpage is the main source of information about the Committee.
+Besides learning about Committee activities, the web page provides access to great appellate specific content, including Sound Advice podcasts and Practice Points.
 Give the web page a look.
 We have added a lot of new information that is both informative and enjoyable.
-We welcome contributions to content on the website as well as our newsletter - so if you are interested in adding a Practice Point (short advice for litigators, 100 to 750 words), for example, don’t hesitate to reach out to us or our website editors, Caleb Gerbitz and Jimmy Azadian.
+We welcome contributions to content on the website as well as our newsletter—so if you are interested in adding a Practice Point, for example, don’t hesitate to reach out to us or our website editors, Caleb Gerbitz and Jimmy Azadian.
+We are also happy to help you brainstorm topics if you are interested in writing something but need ideas about what to write.

 If you would like to become more involved in the Committee, feel free to reach out to us.
 The best way is to volunteer with one of our subcommittees.
 Joining a subcommittee gives you the opportunity to get to know fellow appellate lawyers from across the country.
 Tell us what areas of appellate practice interest you, and we will connect you with the appropriate Subcommittee Chair.
 From personal experience, we can assure you it will be worth your while.

-We look forward to hearing from you and sharing all of the benefits of the Committee in the months to come.
+We look forward to hearing from you and sharing all of the benefits of the Committee in the remaining months of the bar year.

 Tom Donlon